ichyr/Lv_124/Features/Modules/Subcategory/subcategory_page.md

-Feature: Subcategory page with ability to find specific test As a guest I need to see search results of subcategory tests and to be able to find specific test using search and using alphabet or date filter.
+	Feature: Subcategory page with ability to find specific test As a guest I need to see search results of subcategory tests, and to be able to find specific test using search and using alphabet or date filter.

  	Scenario: Subcategory page
     Given guest on the "Category" page
     When I click "Subcategory" link
     Then I get to "Subcategory" page